teuben/nemo/README.md

          cd $NEMO
          pip install -e .

-but this will depend on the details of how your python environment exists (virtual, conda etc.)
+but this will depend on the details of how your python environment exists (virtual, conda etc.).
+We leave this to the user.

 ## Examples